 “We are very pleased to be working with UNH and MBARI to further ocean characterization research using eDNA and achieve global bathymetry goals, like those set forth by Seabed 2030.
 Over the past five years, Saildrone USV’s have performed extensive missions in the Arctic, Antarctic, and Pacific and Atlantic Oceans, proving it to be a capable and effective vehicle for collecting data in the most extreme environments.
 Saildrone Surveyor is an exciting evolution that leverages all our expertise and experience to create an extremely capable platform,” said Richard Jenkins, founder and CEO of Saildrone.
 Seabed 2030 is a UN-backed joint initiative between GEBCO and the Nippon Foundation to produce a definitive map of the world ocean by 2030.

-Like the current Generation 5 saildrone, the Saildrone Surveyor will be powered exclusively by wind for forward propulsion and solar to run onboard instruments.
-Gen5 saildrones are designed to autonomously navigate a series of set waypoints; the Saildrone Surveyor will be remotely piloted from shore rather than operated autonomously.
+Like the 23-foot Saildrone Explorer, the Saildrone Surveyor will be powered by wind for forward propulsion and solar to run onboard instruments.
+The smaller saildrones are designed to autonomously navigate a series of set waypoints; the Saildrone Surveyor will be remotely piloted from shore rather than operated autonomously.

 “This innovative partnership will produce a much more efficient and cost-effective way to collect needed data for mapping the ocean and monitoring the marine environment.
 The data we will collect will play a critical role in safety of navigation, tsunami and storm surge predictions, ecosystem and other environmental studies, and modeling climate change,” said Larry Mayer, professor of Earth Science and Ocean Engineering at UNH’s Center for Coastal and Ocean Mapping (CCOM), and co-head of Seabed 2030’s Arctic and North Pacific Regional Data Center.